gallib2/product-categorization/README.md

 	![exp5](https://user-images.githubusercontent.com/22280734/32327933-f0234590-bfe0-11e7-90a9-f92735fc78f7.PNG)

 	* Dataset weight: HashingVectorizer
-	* Distribution of data: Stratified cross validation with k folds (k = 5)
+	* Data distribution: Stratified cross validation with k folds (k = 5)
 	* min_d: 1 (min_d – Create a dictionary composed of all the words that appear in the minimum min_d documents)

 	The results: